Your Personal AI Supercomputer

 Secure Development with Data Kept On-Prem

 For many organizations, sending data to the cloud introduces risk or violates internal policy.
-DGX Spark makes it possible to keep sensitive datasets in a local, secure environment while still testing and tuning high-capacity models.
+NVIDIA DGX Spark makes it possible to keep sensitive datasets in a local, secure environment while still testing and tuning high-capacity models.
 Developers can work with production data during model validation, log results directly to local systems, and audit outputs without moving assets into third party platforms.

 This approach is especially relevant for teams in industries with compliance requirements or internal review processes such as healthcare, government, finance, or defense.
-DGX Spark supports a full development cycle where all data stays within your control.
+NVIDIA DGX Spark supports a full development cycle where all data stays within your control.

+Leveraging the NVIDIA AI platform software architecture makes it possible for DGX Spark users to seamlessly move their models from their desktop to DGX Cloud or any accelerated cloud or data center infrastructure with virtually no code changes, making it easier than ever to prototype, fine-tune, and iterate.
 AMAX supports this process with deployment planning, integration services, and validation support to help customers move from initial development into full on-prem deployment when ready.

-Preloaded with Enterprise Grade AI Tools
+Preloaded with AI Development Tools

 Optimized Containers and Pretrained Models from NGC

-DGX Spark provides access to the NVIDIA NGC catalog, where developers can pull optimized containers for frameworks such as PyTorch, TensorFlow, and JAX.
+NVIDIA DGX Spark provides access to the NVIDIA NGC catalog, where developers can pull optimized containers for frameworks such as PyTorch, TensorFlow, and JAX.
 It also includes pretrained models and sample pipelines that are performance tuned for NVIDIA hardware.
 These resources help teams move faster by offering validated starting points for LLMs, vision models, recommender systems, and other common workloads.

 Support for Microservices and Workflow Tools

 Tools like NVIDIA AI Workbench and Blueprints are also supported, helping standardize experimentation and improve reproducibility.
-For teams that build internal tools or pipelines using container orchestration, DGX Spark offers a consistent and well-documented platform to develop and test those workloads in advance of larger deployments.
+For teams that build internal tools or pipelines using container orchestration, NVIDIA DGX Spark offers a consistent and well-documented platform to develop and test those workloads in advance of larger deployments.

 Compact Scaling for Demanding Model Sizes

 Running inference at this scale allows developers to test how performance, accuracy, and latency behave across large parameter counts without relying on external infrastructure.
 It also provides a more realistic environment to assess model architecture decisions, token window behavior, and memory tradeoffs.
-For teams planning to move into larger distributed deployments, clustering two Spark systems offers a practical starting point for evaluating scale-related performance characteristics within a local development workflow.
+For teams planning to move into larger distributed deployments, clustering two NVIDIA DGX Spark systems offers a practical starting point for evaluating scale-related performance characteristics within a local development workflow.

 AMAX can help you design and deploy DGX infrastructure that fits your AI roadmap.